sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 Following article gives another intuitive explanation on why the learning algorithm works: [Perceptron Learning Algorithm: A Graphical Explanation Of Why It Works](https://towardsdatascience.com/perceptron-learning-algorithm-d5db0deab975)

+An animated gif of the perceptron learning rule: [Perceptron training without bias](https://commons.m.wikimedia.org/wiki/File:Perceptron_training_without_bias.gif)

+### Convergence of the learning algorithm

+This YouTube video presents a very understandable proof: [Lec-16 Perceptron Convergence Theorem](https://www.youtube.com/watch?v=tRG-OnnQ9g4)

+A written version of the same proof can be found in this pdf: [CHAPTER 1 Rosenblatt’s Perceptron](https://www.pearsonhighered.com/assets/samplechapter/0/1/3/1/0131471392.pdf) By the way, there is much more inside that pdf then just the proof.

 == dit nog ergens te behandelen ==